BryanJacobs/FIDO2Applet/docs/security_model.md

 etc. They might - if your device doesn't support transient memory for EC private keys AND was inopportunely powered off the last time you used it - be able to use the most recently used keypair you did.

+However, if they were to also get a hold of a non-discoverable credential for a site that uses credProtect levels zero, one, or two, they could impersonate you to that site.

 #### Decrypting the wrapping key